wordsector/wp-post-controller/readme.txt

 Bug Reports are [welcomed on GitHub]( https://github.com/wordsector/wp-post-controller/issues ).
 GitHub is not a support forum, and issues that are not properly qualified as bugs would be closed.

 == Changelog ==

+= 1.7 =

+* Added: Post Filter by Tag and Date Range.

 = 1.6 =